Vipin-1999/task-board/README.md

-# TaskBoard
+# Task Board

-TaskBoard is a modern agile project management tool designed to streamline work processes and enhance team collaboration.
+Task Board is a modern agile project management tool designed to streamline work processes and enhance team collaboration.
 Modeled after Atlassian's Jira board, TaskBoard offers an intuitive interface for managing tasks and tickets through a drag-and-drop board system.
 By simplifying ticket creation, filtering, and status tracking, it helps teams stay organized and efficient while planning for future backend integrations and automated suggestions.

 ## Features